Monday, September 28, 2015

 Tuesday, September 22, 2015

-Part I: The Family Romanov: Murder, Rebellion & the Fall of Imperial Russia by Candace Fleming Part I
+The Family Romanov: Murder, Rebellion & the Fall of Imperial Russia by Candace Fleming

 The Family Romanov is historical nonfiction written for younger readers, although many adults will find this book of interest.

 The main disconnect between the nobility and the peasants was ignorance about what life was like for eighty-four percent of Russians at the beginning of the twentieth century.
-The wealthy including the tsar believed that the peasants' lives were comfortable and pastoral.
-As Fleming indicates it was a very romanticized view of life that came about because the nobility had virtually no contact with the poorer classes.
-The reality was that most peasants lived in small huts with little furniture or bedding and had little eat.
-Peasants struggled to support themselves because they did not have enough land to grow sufficient food.
+The wealthy, including the tsar, believed that the peasants' lives were comfortable and pastoral.
+As Fleming indicates, it was a very romanticized view of life that came about because the nobility had virtually no contact with the poorer classes.
+The reality was that most peasants lived in small huts with little furniture or bedding, and had little to eat.
+Peasants struggled to support themselves because they did not have enough land to grow a sufficient amount of food.
 As the population grew, this situation only worsened and the peasants saw acquiring land from the nobility as the only solution.
 Because of the poverty, people began to move to the cities to find work in the new factories.
 However, life in the city was much worse, characterized by long hours, poor wages, dangerous working conditions, crowded homes, disease and pollution.
 Into this world, Nicholas was born.

 Part One: Before the Storm